one-love/frontend/CONTRIBUTING.md

 __Merging pull requests:__

 Make sure pull request passes all tests and always use Github's web interface to do the merge.
+If merge isn't possible, merge master branch into your local feature branch, resolve any conflicts that might happen and commit the merge.
-If merge isn't possible, rebase local branch on master, resolve any conflicts that might happen and do a forced push to remote feature branch.
 After that, use web interface to merge pull request.
 Always delete remote feature branch after merge.

 __IMPORTANT:__ Never push to master branch, even if your access rights permit that.